 - Energy performance upgrades of Council owned leisure facilities

 - Development of the Tallaght District Heating Scheme.
-This project takes waste heat from a commercial data center and redirects it to nearby residential buildings and Tallaght hospital.
+This project takes waste heat from a commercial data centre and redirects it to nearby residential buildings and Tallaght hospital.

 - Energy efficient retrofits of the Council’s social housing stock to include solar

-- Expanding the County’s Green Routes and Cycle Network
+- Expand the County’s Green Routes and Cycle Network

 - Introduction of more electric vehicles into the Council’s fleet